Our Gi

 Price & Costs

 We aim at a fair price.
-One way to express this is by setting a single price independently of the size you chose: size ‘190cm large’ costs the same as a ‘160cm slim’.
+One way to express this is by setting a single price independently of the size you chose: size ‘190cm medium’ costs the same as a ‘160cm slim’.
 Because, should someone pay more because she or he happened to grow bigger?
 No. We love you just the way you are.

 We also aim at cost transparency.
 This is how we calculated the price of an aikidogi: